 Funding for Research

-Funding for Montessori research is provided by AMS and other organizations.
+Funding for Montessori research is available from AMS and other organizations.
 Below are links to recommended resources.

 Awards of up to $1,000 are available for graduate-level research that furthers the understanding of Montessori education.